pg-spot-ops/pg-spot-operator/README.md

 port 22 access from the operator node to the used Security Group (defaults to the "default" SG).
 More info on Security Groups and ports can be found in the [Security](https://github.com/pg-spot-ops/pg-spot-operator/blob/main/docs/README_security.md) section.

+If you don't yet have a safe AWS playground / credentials - start with a bit of Terraform [here](https://github.com/pg-spot-ops/pg-spot-operator/tree/main/scripts/terraform) and feed the output into `--aws-vpc-id`, `--aws-access-key-id` and `--aws-secret-access-key` params.

 ```
 # In --connstr-output-only mode we can land right into `psql`!
 psql $(pg_spot_operator --region=us-east-1 --ram-min=128 \